We rank 1st or 2nd in the U.S. for NSF anthropology + archaeology awards.

 Q: What application materials are required by the School of Human Evolution and Social Change?

-To begin your application, go to the Graduate College admissions page.
+To begin your application, go to the Graduate Education admissions page.

 International students have additional requirements.
-These requirements can be found on the Graduate College's Web page for international applicants.
+These requirements can be found on Graduate Education's Web page for international applicants.
 Please note that international students may not apply to graduate certificate programs unless they have already been admitted into an ASU degree program.

 Q: Should I send copies of my application materials directly to the department?